roikonen/scalablemodeling/README.md

 ![2_need_for_scalability.excalidraw.png](pictures/2_need_for_scalability.excalidraw.png)

 Building a scalable foundation allows businesses to adapt to increasing demands and capitalize on opportunities without being limited by technical constraints.
-As these influential leaders have noted, scalability is not an afterthought; it is integral to achieving sustainable success.
+As these influential leaders have noted, scalability is not an afterthought; it is integral to achieve sustainable success.

 Without a scalable system from day one, even the best ideas can be slowed down by bottlenecks and inefficiencies as they grow.
 Designing with scalability in mind ensures that as demand increases, systems can grow exponentially to meet those demands without sacrificing performance or creating technical debt.

 > "The faster you scale, the more wealth you create."
 > _**Reid Hoffman** (Co-founder of LinkedIn)_